For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: ASOS

-The multipack section often goes unnoticed but it's an actual godsend.
+The multipack section on ASOS often goes unnoticed but it's incredible.

-This multipacks section on ASOS is really good for saving money on wardrobe essentials.
-It's a great place to buy cheap underwear, socks, plain t-shirts, hair scrunchies, multipacks of jewellery, leggings and even trackies.
+It's ideal for saving money on wardrobe-essentials.
+It's a great place to buy cheap underwear, socks, plain t-shirts, hair scrunchies, multipacks of jewellery, leggings and shorts.

 The same can be said for men's staples, too.
 An ASOS DESIGN t-shirt comes in at £8* when bought individually, but a pack of five shirts comes in at £32*.

 And it's not just the ASOS brand that comes in multipacks.
-They have all sorts of different high street and designer brands on there.
+They sell loads of high street and designer brands in that section, too.

-Here's a list of the best brands for men and for women we've seen on there so far:
+Here's a list of the best brands for men and women we've seen on there so far.

 Best ASOS multipack brands